yalda-darya/smaldino-modeling-social-behavior/README.md

 ## About This Project

 I'm a social psychology student working through Smaldino's book chapter by chapter.
-Each notebook is a full, self-contained implementation of a coding exercise, written to be readable and educational.
+Each notebook is a full, self-contained implementation of a coding exercise, written to be readable and educational not just functional.

 **What makes these notebooks different:**
 - Every line of code is commented to explain *what* it does and *why*